 One study of over 700 women found that a high intake of total fat, specifically the types of healthy fats found in avocados, was associated with having more supple, springy skin (8).

 Avocados are also a good source of vitamin E, which is an important antioxidant that helps protect the skin from oxidative damage.
 Vitamin E is also a nutrient most Americans don’t get enough of.

 Interestingly, vitamin E seems to be even more effective when it’s combined with vitamin C (5).

-A deficiency in vitamin C is rare these days, but common symptoms include dry, rough, scaly skin and bruising easily.
+A deficiency in vitamin C is rare these days, but common symptoms include dry, rough, scaly skin that tends to bruise easily.

 Vitamin C is also an antioxidant that protects your skin from oxidative damage caused by the sun and environment, which can lead to signs of aging (11).